 He says their department aims to eradicate demons and help innocent people who became devilmen.
 His first appearance is attempting to ‘help’ Miko, who, sadly, doesn’t get much time in this volume.

-This volume also introduces us to some ways humanity has adapted to its situation.
+This volume also introduces us to some ways humanity has adapted to this situation.
 For example, there are obviously people benefiting from the devilman and demon outbreaks by gaining wealth and power, but there are also aspects such as cage matches between devilmen that rich people put on for sport and betting.

 Akira is succumbing to an increasing feeling of bloodlust and is questioning who really has control over his body – him or Devilman/Amon.
 This is something they didn’t really address in Devilman as he always seemed to have a good degree over control over himself, even in the very end, so it’s an interesting aspect of his character to explore.
 It also seems to be the real reason behind why Ryo outs Akira over the news in Devilman, but that’s not made clear yet.
 All he keeps saying is that he wants to save him.